All Episodes

 There are new regulations out on Medicaid meant to keep illegal immigrants from exploiting Medicaid.

-The citizenship documentation requirement was written in to the Deficit Reduction Act in Congress in 2005 because the report was that illegals were obtaining through lax enforcement of citizenship documentation were obtaining Medicaid.
+The citizenship documentation requirement was written into the Deficit Reduction Act in Congress in 2005 because the report was that illegals were obtaining, through lax enforcement of citizenship documentation, were obtaining Medicaid.

 So now there's been a rebellion against the new regulations requiring citizenship documentation.

-According to Donna Ross of the Center on Budget and Policy Priorities, the new documentation requirement has created a significant barrier to health coverage for low-income citizens, particularly children.
+According to Donna Ross of the Center on Budget and Policy Priorities, the new documentation requirement has created a significant barrier to health coverage for low-income citizens, particularly children, because she says the burden of the new requirement is falling on U.S. citizens who are otherwise eligible but aren't able to produce the required documents.

 For example, many American citizens are unable to access birth certificates.